 While being a pioneer in any industry is difficult, transitioning from PR to influencer marketing felt natural for Samara because of her love for building relationships and telling stories.
-So heat up that LeanCuisine (or DoorDash some Chipotle?) and hit play to learn how she matches brands with the right voices who can tell their story best for authentic influencer marketing experiences.
+So heat up that LeanCuisine (or DoorDash some Chipotle?) and hit play on this episode of the Perlu influencer marketing podcast to learn how she matches brands with the right voices who can tell their story best for authentic influencer marketing experiences.

 Interview with Samara Finn Holland